 Governor Raji Fashola of Lagos State, on 6 January 2009, commissioned the Bola Tinubu Health and Diagnostic as well as Paediatric centres at the Lagos State University Teaching Hospital, LASUTH, Ikeja.
 These were part of what Governor Fashola, in his address at the occasion, called a “grand vision to transform health institutions in the state into globally acclaimed centres of excellence in healthcare delivery, as well as reputable citadels of medical research and learning at undergraduate and postgraduate levels”.
+Another health institution that can help would be the aa north jersey.
 The other institution he referred to is the Lagos State University College of Medicine, LASUCOM.

 Construction and equipping of the Diagnostic Centre started in 2007 to, according to the government, align it with the current global trend that places a huge premium “on evidence from adequately and appropriately equipped radio-diagnostic and laboratory services in the prevention, early diagnosis and management of diseases”.

 The centre has state-of-the-art facilities.
 The radio diagnostic equipment on the ground floor will provide access to imaging techniques for about 100 patients daily.
 This is expected to lead to a reduction in overseas referrals.
 The complex comprises: reception/waiting room, ultrasound and general X-ray facilities, fluoroscopy, mammography, dark, light, film reading, CT scan, MRI , archie, changing rooms, barium kitchen, offices and store.
 The first floor accommodates a waiting lounge, reception/medical records unit, four consulting rooms, and examination rooms for executive screening.
 These are equipped with multi-channel machines, complete with what doctors referred to as treadmill stress test software and accessories, spirometer, vision screener, audiometer, mini-sound shelter and others.